UVVM/UVVM/doc/source/vip_spec_cov.rst

 A shortcut is supported to allow all tested requirements to be reported to the Partial Coverage file - without the need for a prior listing of the requirements.
 This shortcut does of course not yield any Specification Coverage, as no specification is given, but could be useful for scenarios or early testing where only a list of executed tests is wanted.
 This shortcut mode is automatically applied when no Requirement List is provided as an input to the initialize_req_cov() VHDL command in the test sequencer.
-If so, the Partial
-Coverage files will be generated, but no Specification Coverage file (the Python script) shall be run.
+If the run_spec_cov.py script is run without a requirement file, or with requirements missing from the requirement file, any requirements that are ticked off during simulation but are not listed in the requirement file will be marked as UNLISTED_REQ_PASS/FAIL in the output files from the run_spec_cov.py script, i.e. they will not be given a COMPLIANT/NON_COMPLIANT status.

 Simple usage, with multiple testcases